MinhChauNGUYEN/ICPhS-2019/README.md

 - That figure was created by Praat using a ['praatfig' script](https://github.com/MinhChauNGUYEN/praatfig).
 - EGG signal was analyzed by [PeakDet](https://github.com/alexis-michaud/egg/tree/master/peakdet_inter).
 The obtained values of f0 and Oq were drawn on Praat's figure.

+## Folder "AllotonicVariations_MoreExamples"
+For your further reference, this folder offers more recordings of two realizations of the glottalized tone.
+The same context as example *'salt'* just mentioned above, they are produced by speaker F1, in isolation.
+- **crdo-MTQ_KTM_F1_Creak** shows a sequeces of isolated words which are clearly lapse into creaky voice, sometimes glottal constriction occurs.
+- **crdo-MTQ_KTM_F1_GlottalConstriction** shows an opposite context.